 Over the last 30 years, Rheingold Giuffra Ruffo Plotkin & Hellman LLP has helped injury victims and their families recover over $2 billion in relief.
 If you suspect that your loved one is the victim of abuse, our team encourages you to take action immediately.
 We are ready to help you assess our legal options and, if necessary, take an aggressive approach to recover the compensation you and your loved ones deserve.

-Sexual abuse includes any instance of unwanted sexual advances, harassment, or assault.
+Child sexual abuse includes any instance of sexual advances, harassment, or assault of a minor.
 In religious organization settings, cases commonly involve priests and other church leaders forcing or coercing young church members to engage in abusive acts.

 It’s important to understand the signs of sexual abuse in children, as children may be unable to speak up for themselves or even unaware that what is happening is, in fact, abuse.